Madkunt/square-spruce/_posts/2020-01-11-fox-village-in-japan.md

 ---
 title: SHTF!
 Network
-subtitle: >-
-  Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
 excerpt: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.
 The Shrines of Ise have been celebrated as the prototype of